-Giveaways can come in many different forms, but it is a great way to promote a brand, gain engagement, exposure, followers, and loyalty.
-While it may seem counterintuitive to give away free or discounted products, by organizing giveaways to promote new products and collections, brands can boost their sales.
-This is because their consumers feel a deeper sense of connection with the brand after a good giveaway.
+Giveaways can come in many different forms, but this is a great way to promote a brand, and gain engagement, exposure, followers, and loyalty.
+It may seem counterintuitive to give away free or discounted products.
+In reality, by organizing giveaways to promote new products and collections, brands can boost their sales.
+This is because their consumers feel a deeper sense of connection to the brand after a good giveaway.
 In fact, this is an excellent way for brands to turn existing customers into brand ambassadors and acquire new ones.
 Giveaways can help with promoting new products and celebrating important occasions for the fashion brand.

 7) Affiliate marketing

-Much like social media and influencer marketing, affiliate marketing is a way for people to earn a commission for marketing another company’s products.
+Affiliate marketing is a way for people to earn a commission for marketing another company’s products.
 The main difference is that everyone can do it, not just the “cool kids” of influencer marketing.
-Rather than going into the collaboration to get free stuff for promoting a brand, affiliates can search for a product that they enjoy, promote it, and earn a piece of the profit from each sale they make.
+Rather than going into the collaboration to get free stuff for promoting a brand, affiliates can search for a product that they enjoy, promote it, and earn a piece of the profit from each sale they generate.
 Since it works by spreading responsibilities of product marketing and creation across multiple parties, affiliate marketing can leverage people’s talents to generate a more effective marketing strategy.

 8) Style Guides

-Style guides take on many different forms in the fashion industry; they can be a document that brands use internally that provides guidelines and best practices for a brand’s visual identity and language styles.
-However, they can also be given to consumers so that they can visualize how they would look in the products and whether they would like to make a purchase.
+Style guides take on many different forms in the fashion industry; they can be a document that brands use internally.
+A style guide provides guidelines and best practices for a brand’s visual identity and language styles.
+However, they can also be given to consumers so that they can visualize how they would look in the products.
+This helps them to decide whether they would like to make a purchase.

-Traditionally, style guides were physical copies that brands sent out to their existing consumers in hopes of generating sales, and their fans would then use word-of-mouth marketing to generate more publicity for the brand.
+Traditionally, style guides were physical copies that brands sent out to their existing consumers in hopes of generating sales.
+Their fans would then use word-of-mouth marketing to generate more publicity for the brand.
 These days, style guides and other content can be found online and can be edited in a few minutes.
 In other words, brands can create multiple style guides at the same time for different seasons, special occasions, etc.

 Storytelling is not a new concept; it remains one of the most popular public relations trends.
-In product promotion, it is about creating a narrative that shows journalists and the general public how their lives would benefit from the product or service that the company is trying to promote.
-However, with new products and services being created every second, if companies want to attract media attention, then they need to craft a powerful.
+In product promotion, it is about creating a narrative.
+This narrative shows journalists and the general public how their lives would benefit from the product or service that the company is trying to promote.
+However, there are new products and services being created every second.
+If brands want to capture attention in this atmosphere, then they need to craft a powerful story.
 Storytelling is about not only attracting journalists, but also explaining to existing and potential customers the background of the product.
 This includes why they need it and how it will add value to their life.
-When consumer behaviour has changed, storytelling in a PR pitch is the fastest way to achieve results that elevate brand exposure and support a company’s marketing and sales objectives.
+When consumer behavior has changed, storytelling in a PR pitch is the fastest way to achieve results that elevate brand exposure and support a company’s marketing and sales objectives.